Special Feature: Faith-Based Resources - Related Resources

 This resource was created to help victims, victim service providers, allied professionals, and other interested individuals plan, promote, and locate events of interest to the victim service community in their area.

-Office for Victims of Crime (OVC) Training Schedule for Victim Service Providers
+Office for Victims of Crime (OVC) Training Catalog for Victim Service Providers

 OVC training workshops provide comprehensive and practical skill-building sessions to victim service providers throughout the country.